 Army and Richard Keith Kane were both natural leaders who had the respect not only of their teammates, but also the coaching staffs of their colleges.

 The two captains, Harvard's R. Keith Kane and Centre's Norris "Army" Armstrong

 Army had a somewhat more humble but no less impressive background than Keith Kane.
-He was from Fort Smith, Arkansas and went to the public high school there.
+He was born in Texarkana, Arkansas but raised in Fort Smith, Arkansas and went to the public high school there.
 Army was a four-sport man at Centre, having played football from 1917-21, baseball from 1918-21, basketball during 1918-21 and was the captain of the 1920-21 team, and ran track in 1918 and 1920.
 He was class president in 1917-18 and was on the social committee in 1920.
 His fraternity was Beta Theta Pi.